-8 Consistency Controls
+8. Consistency Checks

-After the annotated data exceeded 12,000 trees (almost 25% of WSJ-PTB), we introduced consistency controls.
-Most of the scripts we use have been adopted from the Czech PDT-team [25] and modified whenever necessary.
-We added a few new, English-specific control scripts, and we reuse some of our pre-annotation scripts.
-The controls check mainly:
+After the annotated data exceeded 12,000 trees (almost 25% of WSJ-PTB), we introduced consistency checks.
+Most of the scripts we use have been adopted from the Czech PDT-team (Štěpánek, 2006) and modified whenever necessary.
+We have added a few new, English-specific checking scripts, and we reuse some of our pre-annotation scripts.
+The checking scripts check mainly:

-• Paratactic structures

-- Only a node of the appropriate type and with an acceptable functor is the root of a paratactic construction. - Each root of a paratactic construction has at least two descendants which are coordination members. - Only permitted combinations of functors occur in coordinated nodes.

-• References from t-nodes to a-nodes (content-word and auxiliary-word references)
+- Paratactic structures - Only a node of the appropriate type and with an acceptable functor is the root of a paratactic construction. - Each root of a paratactic construction has at least two descendants which are coordination members. - Only permitted combinations of functors occur in coordinated nodes. - References from t-nodes to a-nodes (content-word and auxiliary-word references)

-- All a-nodes which represent alphanumerical tokens are referred to from the t-layer (except punctuation). - No a-node is referred to as a content-word from two non-generated t-nodes. - All t-nodes except nodes with t-lemma substitutes refer to a content word node at the a-layer. - A t-node, whose corresponding content-word reference at the a-layer is a noun in plural, may not refer to an a-node that represents the indefinite article. - T-nodes representing punctuation regarded as a content word (e.g., punctuation in asyndetic paratactic constructions) must not be represented as generated nodes.
+- All a-nodes which represent alphanumerical tokens are referred to from the t-layer (except punctuation). - No a-node is referred to as a content-word from two non-generated t-nodes. - All t-nodes except nodes with t-lemma substitutes refer to a content word node at the a-layer. - A t-node, whose corresponding content-word reference at the a-layer is a noun in plural, may not refer to an a-node that represents the indefinite article. - T-nodes representing punctuation regarded as a content word (e.g., punctuation in asyndetic paratactic constructions) must not be represented as generated nodes. - Tree structure - The effective root of the tree is either the main predicate (which might be an artificially inserted one) or the governing node of a noun group. - Nodes representing foreign words comply with all rules. - Nodes representing phrasemes comply with all rules. - T-nodes with t-lemma substitutes which are used for specific syntactic constructions (e.g. #AsMuch| #Equal| #Total) are never terminal nodes (leaves). - The technical root has only one descendant. - Each t-node has been assigned a functor. - Valency - Each occurrence of a verb except to be and to have is assigned a valency frame from the lexicon. - The valency frame is complete according to the valency lexicon. - The valency frame assigned to a verb occurrence must exist in the lexicon (frames can be altered during the lexicon edits). - A copied verb has the same valency frame as the original. - All checks are dismissed when the verb node contains an annotator's comment regarding the lexicon.